flonadb/flonadb/README.md

     clients=client-one

     # Specifies the secret for client-one and the client will use the key-value pair below
-    # to authenticate with our server
+    # to authenticate with the server
     client-one.secret=secret-one

     # Grants client-one access to a database instance logically named mysql-prod, you can grant